techquityltd/.github/pull_request_template.md

 - [ ] Changes have been tested in Development with no issues
 - [ ] I have tested the checkout process on the Development site
+- [ ] I have tested the changes on multiple browsers / devices (if applicable)

 ---